NaaVRE/NaaVRE-helm/README.md

 ```

 > [!TIP]
-> Use `--dry-run` to print the commands without running them:
+> Whenever you run `deploy.sh`, you can add `--dry-run` to print the commands without running them:
 > ```shell
 > ./deploy.sh --dry-run <action>
 > ```